The benefits and the challenges

 • Improved insights to make better purchasing decisions – data analytics, management information, spend/risk analytics and dashboards – good outsource providers thrive on the technology and skill they provide in analysing and making best use of data

-Some organisations may wish to outsource only indirect areas such as Marketing, IT, Telecoms, Professional Services, Travel, etc. which can often be up to 40% of the total revenues of a company but is often under supported creating missed saving opportunities and at worse significant risk issues.
+Some organisations may wish to outsource only indirect areas such as Marketing, IT, Telecoms, Professional Services, Travel, etc. which can often be up to 40% of the total costs of a company but is often under supported creating missed saving opportunities and at worst significant risk issues.

 There are of course some challenges that can arise from procurement outsourcing such as:

 • Loss of control – there can be concerns that the business will lose the control it retains from an internal resource.
-This can be mitigated with a well-controlled outsourcer with clear deliverables, SLAs and KPIs, especially where the outsource service is already proactively results driven in their culture
+This can be mitigated with a well-controlled outsourcer with clear deliverables, SLAs and KPIs, especially where the outsourcer is already proactively results driven in its culture

 • Weakened supplier relationships – organisations may be nervous about handing over management of supplier relationships.
 However, with key SLAs in place between all parties, there should be little risk (if not improvement) to existing supplier service performance and no reason why internal resources cannot continue to be involved with key suppliers